 Smith begins by setting out two fundamental points about the Bible's treatment of the past.

-First, the Bible is not a record of “events”...
+First, the Bible is not a record of “events” ...
 “What we have are various witnesses to an event.” (quoting Brevard Childs) ...
 Second, the Bible is teaching (Torah in Hebrew), much of it religious in character.
 Ancient Israelites ... as well as modern Biblical scholars, largely recognize the Bible's pedagogical purpose, and this teaching function extends to the Bible's narratives of the past.
 (126)Smith refers to “the Bible's treatment of the past” and “the Bible's narratives of the past.”
 There are several problems with this choice of words, most of which problems Smith later recognizes to varying degrees.
 While the “Bible” is for us a book, its constituent parts were mostly not written to be part of a book—they were themselves books that were self contained units.
 The authors and redactors of some, but not all, of the various books that constitute what we call the Bible do in some cases treat of past events--or sometimes of events better described as set in the past.
 Whether the narratives do in fact describe actual events is quite another matter, as is the question of the original authors' intent.
 Other books, particularly some of the prophetic books, treat of what, for the prophet, were current or contemporaneous events, although at times also referring to the past.
-Therefore, while the redactors who formed what we now know as the “Bible” may well have had a view regarding the historicity of the narratives in the Biblical books that treat of events set in the past, that viewpoint must be carefully distinguished from the intentions of the actual authors of those books.
+Therefore, while the redactors who formed the collection of writings that we now know as the “Bible” may well have had a view regarding the historicity of the narratives in the Biblical books that treat of events set in the past, that viewpoint must be carefully distinguished from the intentions of the actual authors of those books.

 Having set out these two fundamental points, Smith presents a summary of several influential sociological and historical researchers' ideas “concerning collective memory and the impact of that memory on the historians who” have studied, and may belong to, the cultures in which those memories are preserved.
 (126) Those scholars he surveys include Maurice Halbwachs, Philippe Aries, Jacques Le Goff and Pierre Nora, and Daniele Hervieu-Leger.
 To go into their views would not serve our purposes, but Halbwachs views on memory and social power lead to this observation by Smith: